 The next step for our hypothetical payment is to execute the strategy, choosing which destination we will use first.

 In general, once we’ve contacted the PSP and mapped the response, if the payment does not succeed, we have the option of trying again.
 Depending on the specifics of the PSP, we may retry the payment at the same destination but with slightly different parameters.
-These tend to be small optimisations that Paddle has developed in partnership with our providers to help achieve better acceptance rates at the margin.
+These tend to be small optimisations that Paddle has developed in partnership with our payment providers to help achieve better acceptance rates at the margin.

 With the weighted strategy, the first step is to see which destination has been specified.
 Then, we attempt the payment against that selected merchant account.
 If that payment fails but it can be retried and if the rule has a fallback strategy, then we will try again with the merchant account set in the fallback strategy.

-Once all the retries are exhausted, we have our final result of the payment attempt.
+Once all the retries are exhausted, we have our final result of the transaction attempt.
 All outcomes of all attempts are saved for analysis which inform us of how we can improve our routing rules or retry behavior.

-Data-driven improvements to Paddle’s payment routing
+Data-driven improvements to payment routing

 There’s not much use in developing a way to route payments if you don’t know what routing rules to deploy!